California Whistleblower Lawyers

 If the government agency intervenes, it takes over the primary prosecution but the relator can continue as a party.
 If the agency decides to not intervene, the court file is made public and the relator is free to serve the complaint on the fraudulent company and prosecute his action against the fraudulent company.

-In order to prevent the filing and prosecution of "piggyback" suits, the "qui tam" relator must possess information which is first hand and private, or which if publicly released has originated with that person.
-He cannot make claims solely on the basis of entirely publicly known or disclosed information from other sources.
+To prevent the filing and prosecution of "piggyback" suits, the "qui tam" relator must possess information which is first hand and private, or which if publicly released has originated with that person.
+He cannot make claims solely based on entirely publicly known or disclosed information from other sources.